vasyl1312/first_pet/README.md

 18. Push key to .env
 19. Connect to sendinblue, fixing send email
 20. Fixing deploying, and hiding the type of error in the login page for more security
+21. All products-page show a mark on user's own products